BMC A-series engine: 1275 Turbo

 To allow the MG Metro to compete with larger, more powerful hot hatchbacks a turbocharged version of the 1275 cc A-Plus was developed with the assistance of Lotus Engineering.
 A Garrett T3 turbocharger was fitted along with a unique SU carburettor with an automatic pressure-regulated fuel system.
 The engine block, cylinder head, pistons, crankshaft and valves were all modified from the standard A-Plus engines.
-The turbocharger was fitted with an advanced two-stage boost control system which only allowed full boost to be achieved at engine speeds above 4000 rpm - this was to prevent damage to the sump-mounted four-speed gearbox, the design of which dated back to the early 1950s and could not reliably cope with the high torque output of the Turbo engine at low speeds.
+The turbocharger was fitted with an advanced two-stage boost control system which only allowed full boost to be achieved at engine speeds above 4000 rpmthis was to prevent damage to the sump-mounted four-speed gearbox, the design of which dated back to the early 1950s and could not reliably cope with the high torque output of the Turbo engine at low speeds.
 The quoted power for the 1275 cc A-Plus Turbo was 94 bhp although in practice the tune could vary from car to car and, because the engine was not intercooled power varied significantly depending on the weather.
 The MG Metro Turbo was entered in the British Touring Car Championship in 1983 and 1984, with the tuned engines producing in excess of 200 bhp.

 Turbo versions lasted from 1983 to 1990.